School Handbook

 Beaverton School District has adopted the Standard Response Protocol for responses to emergencies and critical incidents that occur in our schools.
 The Standard Response Protocol is utilized for students from Kindergarten through twelfth grade.
 Please take a moment to review the four actions as they are crucial for all Beaverton School District stakeholders.

-- Lockout – The threat or hazard is outside the of the school building.
+- Secure – The threat or hazard is outside the of the school building.
 Secure the perimeter.

 - Lockdown – The threat is inside the building.
-Locks, lights, out of site.
+Locks, lights, out of sight.

 - Evacuate – Evacuate students and staff from one location to another.